ScottLogic/practitioners-guides/_pages/technical-presentations.md

 This guide isn’t going to fix all of this, but it aims to help empower the quieter or less confident among us to speak with real confidence.

 If you’re nervous about communicating your ideas, either in a formal presentation setting, or more informally, in meetings and small group conversations, this brief guide is for you.
-It’s a simple collection of thoughts and ideas, practical steps that you can take to build confidence, or feel more secure.
+It’s a simple collection of thoughts and ideas; practical steps that you can take to build confidence, or feel more secure.
 You don’t need to try them all at once, building communication skills and confidence in yourself takes time.
 It’s better to introduce them little-by-little.

 Anyhow, enough of the introduction, let’s move onto something more practical.